Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 Accurate focal length is essential for metric distance estimation.
 The system performs an interactive calibration using a license plate as a known reference.
 The key innovation is using segmented character height not the overall plate warp height for calibration.
 Perspective warp inflation can cause the plate bounding box to appear over 50\% taller than its true pixel height, producing physically implausible focal lengths (e.g., $f = 12{,}224$~px).
 Character height from the segmentation algorithm (described below) is immune to such inflation because its geometric filters reject oversize regions.

-The calibration procedure is as follows: The user places a known plate (with known $H_s$) at three distances $D_{\mathrm{ref}} = 1.0, 2.0, 3.0$~m.
+The user places a known plate (with known $H_s$) at three distances $D_{\mathrm{ref}} = 1.0, 2.0, 3.0$~m.
 At each distance, the system detects the plate, extracts characters, and computes the mean character height $\bar{h}$.
 A candidate focal length is then computed as $f = \bar{h} \cdot D_{\mathrm{ref}} / H_s$.
 The three candidates are aggregated using the median, which is robust to a single outlier measurement.
 The resulting focal length is stored and scales linearly to any capture resolution: $f_{\mathrm{cap}} = f_{\mathrm{cal}} \cdot W_{\mathrm{cap}} / W_{\mathrm{cal}}$.
 Table~\ref{tab:focal_lengths} lists the four lens variants available for the LI-IMX490 camera, with their corresponding focal lengths at full resolution ($2880\times1860$) and at the working resolution ($1280\times720$).